civita/apple-thunderbolt-display/README.md

 ### 2. Using a Thunderbolt Add-On Card (e.g., GC-Alpine Ridge)
 - **Card Type**: Thunderbolt 3 PCIe add-on card (e.g., GC-Alpine Ridge).
-- **Setup**: Install the PCIe card in your PC or laptop, then connect the DisplayPort (DP) or mini-DP output to the card.
+- **Setup**: Install the PCIe card in your PC, then connect the DisplayPort (DP) or mini-DP output to the card.
 The card will output Thunderbolt 3 with the display signal.

+  **Alternative Setup**: You can also use a **PCIe x1 to x16 riser** (commonly used in cryptocurrency mining) to connect the add-on card without needing to install it in an actual PC.
+This allows you to use the card externally with a simple PCIe power adapter.

 - **Functionality**:
   - **Note**: This method does not use any PCIe bandwidth, meaning you won’t get additional features like camera, USB hub, or brightness control.
 It only provides display output.